EdmundsAPI/edmundsapi.github.com/api-documentation/editorial/editor_reviews/v1/index.md

 	This resource offers access to the Edmunds Editor Reviews including the pros, cons, Edmunds Says.
 </div>

+Make sure to see the [*Special Requirements*](http://developer.edmunds.com/api-documentation/editorial/#special_requirements) for displaying Edmunds edetorial content.

 ### Granular Editor Review Components

 When using the **Editor Reviews** resource, you will get the review broken into smaller chunks that makes it easy for you to take what you want out of it.
 The full review will also be included.